+Reduce your smoking

+Smoke only half of each cigarette.

+- Decide you'll only smoke during odd or even hours of the day. - Make a plan to smoke fewer cigarettes each day (e.g., if you smoke 10 cigarettes a day, smoke one less each day).

 Identify a minimum of three cigarettes that would be the easiest for you to give up (e.g., before brushing your teeth at night, while walking to your car, with your coffee).
 Give up smoking these cigarettes before your Quit Date.

-Limit where you smoke Before your Quit Date, it's important to reduce the number of places and situations where you smoke.
+Limit where you smoke

+Before your Quit Date, it's important to reduce the number of places and situations where you smoke.
 For example, if you normally smoke while talking on the phone, wait until the call is completed, and then go have a smoke.

-Avoid "high-risk" triggers After finishing a meal, leave the table immediately and take a walk or do another activity.
+Avoid "high-risk" triggers

+After finishing a meal, leave the table immediately and take a walk or do another activity.

 Have your morning coffee or coffee breaks without a cigarette.

 Instead of smoking at your usual break time, go for a walk when you need a break.

-Avoid people who smoke Encourage other smokers in the household to quit with you or not smoke in your presence.
+Avoid people who smoke

+Encourage other smokers in the household to quit with you or not smoke in your presence.

 Limit going to places where you know other people will be smoking (e.g., bars, smoking sections of restaurants).

-Talk to your primary care provider and/or a clinician who provides behavioral treatment Discuss smoking cessation medications and nicotine replacement therapy with your provider.
+Talk to your primary care provider and/or a clinician who provides behavioral treatment

+Discuss smoking cessation medications and nicotine replacement therapy with your provider.
 Ask about using combination therapy.

-Talk with your provider about a referral to a clinician who can provide you with behavioral counseling either in individual or group treatment.
-Behavioral counseling will help you with making the changes you need to build a quit plan, identify and cope with triggers to smoke, and provide ongoing support.
+Talk with your provider about a referral to a clinician who can provide you with behavioral counseling in either individual or group treatment.
+Behavioral counseling will help you make the changes you need to build a quit plan, identify and cope with triggers to smoke, and provide you with ongoing support.

 Call the VA quitline, 1-855-QUIT-VET (1-855-784-8838), to talk with a counselor from Monday to Friday, 9 a.m. to 9 p.m.
 Eastern time.
 The Quit VET counselor can work with you to develop a quit plan and strategies to combat cravings.